 SEMRush: A free SEO analytics tool that shows keyword competition, monthly searches, top competitors, backlinks, traffic sources, etc.

-Moz Keywords Explorer – A tool that allows you to enter specific words into a database and view all relevant information, including popularity, competitiveness, difficulty level, the volume of searches, etc.
+Moz Keywords Explorer – This tool allows you to enter specific words into a database and view all relevant information, including popularity, competitiveness, difficulty level, volume of searches, etc.

 You may even consider hiring a professional writer to create your case study.
 They’re usually very affordable and offer excellent quality at reasonable prices.
 Check out Writer Access for writers that can help build your case study.